WHAT DOES THERAPY LOOK LIKE?

 It cracks apart.
 The contents spill out.
 They smell.
 It’s messy.

 I am more defined, but also not quite here.
 You can tell because although I look curious, I am also see through.
+I get my first look at what’s inside.

 The mess sorts out into different parts that I can pick up and feel.
 They are part of a common stream.
 They have sharp edges and can hurt.

 Sometimes it makes me feel like I am fragile and cracking.
-I can do this because I know I am held and kept safe within the container of therapy.
+I can do this work because I know I am held and kept safe within the container of therapy.
 I feel seen with compassion and kindness which makes it possible for me to feel and see the hard parts.
 I begin to have compassion for these parts of myself that hurt.

 I am learning to hold myself with care and kindness.
-Here I am held in my own darkness, in my own egg.
+I am held in my own darkness, in my own egg.
 Held in my own arms, my own hand.
 Held by the container of the therapy time and space and witness.
 Held in the hand of Spirit greater than me.
 Held until I am ready to move.